dqian3/autobahn-artifact/README.md

             Hangover end: 49s
             -> Hangover ~20.4s (minus 0-1s blip noise)
 ```

+#### Using free trial machines <a name="freemachines"></a>
+We have re-run the above experiment using the `t2d-standard-4` machine type available to free users, and reproduced essentially identical results.
+Since the machine type reduces the peak throughput of VanillaHS we ran it with only 9k load (all other systems were still run with 15k load).
+The configs and results can be found in `experiment_configs/partition-graph/free-trial/`.

 <!-- (ab_simple_sender_250bs_opt_tips_k4.txt)  -->
 <!-- (bullshark_250bs_opt_tips_k4.txt) -->
 <!-- (batchedhs-partition-500batch-15kload.txt) -->